hostasite/Arcgis-JS-API4.4-Testing-Webpack/README.md

-# Practice Map using ESRI ARCGIS-JS-API 4.4
+# Testing an ESRI Arcgis-JS-API 4.4 web application with Webpack